pnp/sp-dev-fx-webparts/samples/react-collapsible-textboxio/README.md

 To make Textbox.io work in an SPFx solution, follow these steps:

 - Download the Textbox.io client SDK from the [official site](https://textbox.io/thank-you-for-downloading/).
 Then, copy the *textbox.io* folder directly in your solution (*/src/libraries/textboxio*).
-- Configure the library as external in the *config.json* file and import it in your TypeScript file (see *ContentZoneEditor.tsx*):
+- Configure the library as external in the *config.json* file:

 ```
   "externals": {